Tearing during birth can happen at delivery. Why does it happen, how can you prevent it and recover?

 I mean, without it — you mostly just envision all your guts falling out.

-I bet tearing is one of your biggest fears about delivery — and that’s a normal one.
+I bet tearing might be one of your biggest fears about delivery — and that’s a normal one.

 So, let’s talk about tearing, why it happens, what causes it, some possible ways to prevent it and what to do afterward.